A report used bars last quarter, so it uses bars again. A dashboard defaults to lines, so lines feel "right."

 Bars in one section.
 Lines in another.
 Same metric.
 The visual framing changes, so the perceived meaning changes.
 If the format needs to shift, replace the chart and explain why.

 A format switch mid-post is a claim change.
-If you published a bar chart that said "revenue varied" and later switch to a line chart that says "revenue grew," the surrounding text may still be written for the first claim.
+I have done it: swapped a bar chart that said "revenue varied" for a line that said "revenue grew," and left the surrounding text written for the first claim.
 The chart changed.
 The prose did not.
 The reader absorbs both as if they agree.

 None of these look like errors.
 They reshape the story.

 Revenue grows monthly.
 Benchmarks update quarterly.
-Surveys keep accumulating responses, and a chart that worked at six data points may fail at twenty-four.
-A dashboard that starts with quarterly bars and accumulates two years of data becomes unreadable.
-A chart embedded in a 2024 blog post with six data points now has eighteen.
-The bars have compressed to slivers.
+Surveys keep accumulating responses, and a chart that worked at six data points may fail at 24.
+A chart embedded in a 2024 post with six data points now carries 18, and the bars have compressed to slivers.

 A visual publishing system like LiquiChart separates the data source from the visual format.
 When a Google Sheet updates or a poll accumulates new responses, the chart reflects the current data, and the text around it can update too.
-Switching from bars to lines is a configuration change, not a rebuild.
+Switching from bars to lines is a configuration change.
 The claim the chart makes stays aligned with the data it shows.

 The bar vs line question extends beyond "What does my data look like today?" to "What will it look like in six months?"